peligrolabs/mythic-transformation-white-paper/index.md

 A father complex, a hero complex, a victim complex—each one a fragmentary deity reigning over a piece of the soul, often outside the domain of conscious will.
 To be possessed by a complex is to be ruled by a mythic force without realizing one is living a myth.

-Jungian therapy sought to bring these hidden rulers into the light of consciousness: to reveal the archetype, to make the complex an object of reflection rather than unconscious enactment.<br>
+Jungian therapy sought to bring these hidden rulers into the light of consciousness: to reveal the archetype, to make the complex an object of reflection rather than unconscious enactment.
 By rendering the unknown known, healing could begin.

-Yet even this noble path contains an unseen limitation.<br>
+Yet even this noble path contains an unseen limitation.
-Bringing an archetype into awareness does not always <i>free</i> the soul; often, it merely rearranges the pieces on the board.<br>
+Bringing an archetype into awareness does not always <i>free</i> the soul; often, it merely rearranges the pieces on the board.
-One can know one’s shadow without transcending it.<br>
+One can know one’s shadow without transcending it.
 One can name one’s complexes without dissolving their gravitational pull.

 Modern psychological methods—though invaluable—often remain caught within the architecture they seek to heal.<br>